 South Houston is a medium-sized city located in the state of Texas.
 With a population of 17,544 people and four constituent neighborhoods, South Houston is the 148th largest community in Texas.

-When you are in South Houston, you'll notice that it is more blue-collar than most other communities in America.
-44.33% of South Houston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, South Houston is a city of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in South Houston who work in office and administrative support (12.66%), sales jobs (9.97%), and maintenance occupations (9.77%).
+Because occupations involving physical labor dominate the local economy, South Houston is generally considered to be a blue-collar town.
+43.60% of the South Houston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, South Houston is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in South Houston who work in office and administrative support (13.59%), sales jobs (10.04%), and maintenance occupations (9.00%).

-The per capita income in South Houston in 2010 was $13,909, which is low income relative to Texas and the nation.
-This equates to an annual income of $55,636 for a family of four.
+The per capita income in South Houston in 2010 was $14,963, which is low income relative to Texas and the nation.
+This equates to an annual income of $59,852 for a family of four.
 However, South Houston contains both very wealthy and poor people as well.

 The most common language spoken in South Houston is Spanish.
-Other important languages spoken here include English and Vietnamese.
+Other important languages spoken here include English and Chinese.